wtrekell/OmniGen2/README.md

 - `image_guidance_scale`: This controls how much the final image should resemble the input reference image.
     - **The Trade-off**: A higher value (~2.0) makes the output more faithful to the reference image's structure and style, but it might ignore parts of your text prompt.
 A lower value (~1.5) gives the text prompt more influence.
     - **Tip**: Start with 1.5 and increase it if you need more consistency with the reference image.
 For image editing task, we recommend to set it between 1.3 and 2.0; for in-context generateion task, a higher image_guidance_scale will maintian more details in input images, and we recommend to set it between 2.5 and 3.0.
-- `max_input_image_pixels`: To manage processing speed and memory consumption, reference images exceeding this total pixel count will be automatically resized.
+- `max_pixels`: Automatically resizes images when their total pixel count (width × height) exceeds this limit, while maintaining its aspect ratio.
+This helps manage performance and memory usage.
+- `max_input_image_side_length`: Maximum side length for input images.
 - `negative_prompt`: Tell the model what you don't want to see in the image.
     - **Example**: blurry, low quality, text, watermark
     - **Tip**: For the best results, try experimenting with different negative prompts.
 If you're not sure, just leave it blank.